Ecommerce Credit Card Processing Web Header

 Integrate your system with your website

 Alternatively, you can take advantage of their open API to build your own integration, though this requires some in-house experience with software development.
-It’s also worth noting that some eCommerce platforms, such as Shopify, will charge you extra fees for bringing in an external payment processor.
+It’s also worth noting that some ecommerce platforms will charge you extra fees for bringing in an external payment processor.

 Perform a test transaction using your system